Darginec05/Yoopta-Editor/README.md

 If you find Yoopta-Editor useful and valuable for your projects, I kindly ask you to show your support by giving us a ⭐️ star on GitHub.
 Your appreciation means a lot to us and helps us grow and continue improving the editor for the community. 💙💙💙

+## Roadmap

+- Develop other powerful plugins
+- AI tools
+- Simplify API for creating plugins
+- Collabrative mode
+- Plugin system
+- Optimizations for media components
+- Rethink approach for just rendering to increase SEO perfomance
+- Continue improving the project.
+We are listening to you and your requests 💙

 ## License

 Yoopta-Editor is released under the [MIT License](https://github.com/Darginec05/Yopta-Editor/blob/master/LICENSE).
 Feel free to use and modify it for your projects.